MsureCFD/DFIBMFoam/README.md

 ## Installation

-Dowqnload the complete folder.
+Download the complete folder.
 Compile the code and run cases in the case folder.

 ## examples
 - Oscillating cylinder in static flow